DewduSendanayake/ddpm/README.md

 ## Overview 📋

-This implementation is based on the DDPM paper and provides a complete training pipeline for generating images using diffusion models.
+This implementation provides a complete training pipeline for generating images using diffusion models.
 The model learns to reverse a gradual noising process, enabling it to generate high-quality images from pure Gaussian noise.

 ### Key Features ✨